Sal Khan

-Salman Amin "Sal" Khan (born October 11, 1976) is an American educator and the founder of Khan Academy, a free online non-profit educational platform and an organization with which he has produced over 6,500 video lessons teaching a wide spectrum of academic subjects, originally focusing on mathematics and science.
-He is also the founder of Khan Lab School, a brick-and-mortar private school in Mountain View, California.
+Salman Amin Khan (born October 11, 1976) is an American educator and the founder of Khan Academy, a free online non-profit educational platform with which he has produced over 6,500 video lessons teaching a wide spectrum of academic subjects, originally focusing on mathematics and science.
+He is also the founder of Khan Lab School, a private in-person school in Mountain View, California.

-As of January 2025, the Khan Academy channel on YouTube has 7.7 million subscribers, and its videos have been viewed more than 2 billion times.
-In 2012, Time named Khan in its annual list of the 100 most influential people in the world.
-In the same year, Forbes magazine featured Khan on its cover, with the story "$1 Trillion Opportunity."
+As of January 2025, the Khan Academy channel on YouTube has 8.74 million subscribers, and its videos have been viewed more than two billion times.
+In 2012, Khan was named in the annual publication of Time 100.
+In the same year, he was featured on the cover of Forbes, with the tagline "The $1 Trillion Opportunity."

 Early life and family

-Salman Amin Khan was born on October 11, 1976 to Bengali Muslim parents Fakhrul Amin Khan (d.
-1990) and Masuda Khan in Metairie, Louisiana.
-His father was a physician, and originally hailed from the village of Rahmatpur in Babuganj, Barisal District, Bangladesh.
-They are descended from Rahmat Khan, a Pathan chieftain who was killed in conflict with Raja Kandarpanarayan Rai of Chandradwip in the 16th century.
-Khan's grandfather, Abdul Wahab Khan was the 3rd Speaker of the National Assembly of Pakistan.
-His mother, Masuda Khan, is from Murshidabad in West Bengal, India.
+Khan was born in Metairie, Louisiana, on October 11, 1976, into a Bengali Muslim family.
+His father Fakhrul Amin Khan (d.
+1990) was a physician, originally hailing from the village of Rahmatpur in Babuganj Upazila, Bangladesh while his mother Masuda Khan is from Murshidabad, West Bengal, India.
+Khan says that he grew up in a state of financial difficulty, recalling that his mother made $16,000 in 1993—he knew this because he had to do her taxes to get financial aid.
+They are descendants of Rahmat Khan, a 16th-century chieftain of Pathan origin, who was killed in battle with Kandarpanarayan Rai, the erstwhile Raja of Chandradwip.
+Khan's grandfather Abdul Wahab Khan was a prominent Bengali politician who served as Pakistan's third official Speaker of the National Assembly.

 Education

-He attended Grace King High School, where, as he recalls, "a few classmates were fresh out of jail and others were bound for top universities."
+Khan attended Grace King High School, where, as he recalls, "a few classmates were fresh out of jail and others were bound for top universities."
 He was a cartoonist for the high school's newspaper.
 Khan took upper-level mathematics courses at the University of New Orleans while he was in high school and graduated as valedictorian in 1994.

-He attended the Massachusetts Institute of Technology (MIT), graduating with Bachelor of Science and Master of Science degrees in Course 6 (electrical engineering and computer science), and another bachelor's degree in Course 18 (mathematics), in 1998.
-In his final year, Khan was the president of the "Senior Gift Committee," a philanthropy program of the graduating class.
+He attended the Massachusetts Institute of Technology (MIT), graduating in 1998 with Bachelor's and Master of Engineering degrees in the electrical engineering and computer science program, and another bachelor's degree in mathematics.
+In his final year, Khan was the president of the "Senior Gift Committee", a philanthropy program of the graduating class.

 Khan also holds a Master of Business Administration from Harvard Business School.